UniconLabs/dummy-jaas-loginmodule/README.md

 ## Config

-- Accepts any username/password as credentials.
+- Accepts any username/password as credentials

 ```
 UserPassAuth {